Tim Anderson Player Props: White Sox vs. Reds

-The Chicago White Sox and Tim Anderson, who went 0-for-3 last time out, take on Hunter Greene and the Cincinnati Reds at Great American Ball Park, Friday at 6:40 PM ET.
+The Chicago White Sox and Tim Anderson, who went 0-for-4 last time out, battle Nick Lodolo and the Cincinnati Reds at Great American Ball Park, Saturday at 6:40 PM ET.

+He had a hitless performance in his most recent game (0-for-4) against the Reds.

 Tim Anderson Game Info & Props vs. the Reds